 An excellent method for enhancing your health is using relaxation techniques that activate your vagus nerve.
 Your body and mind do not have to control you.
 You have the authority to direct them.
 When you experience bouts of stress or pain, the focus is on survival (which is great for the short-term).
 Once this stressor is gone, our vagus nerve acts as a brake and switches us back to a state of rest, relaxation & safety.

-By performing certain daily techniques to train & tone the vagus nerve, it allows this brake to be engaged more efficiently to build a resilient and flexible nervous system!
-Overall, you must incorporate some of the aforementioned exercises into your routine so that you can live a more fulfilling life and rewire your brain.
+By performing certain vagus nerve exercises, and daily techniques to train & tone the vagus nerve, allow this brake to be engaged more efficiently to build a resilient and flexible nervous system!
+Overall, you must incorporate some of the aforementioned vagus nerve exercises into your routine and also have a balanced diet so that you can live a more fulfilling life and rewire your brain.

 Janvi Kapur is a counselor with a Master's degree in applied psychology with a specialization in clinical psychology.